BEST OF ONLINE BLACKJACK AT HOME OR ON THE GO!

 At Grosvenor Casinos, we take one of the most popular card games in casinos around the world and give you the same experience online.
 We also offer regular casino promotions, where you can enjoy bonuses and more when playing our blackjack games.

 Live blackjack is played with real dealers and other online players, giving you the same thrills you’d get on the casino floor.
 There are live tables open 24/7, catering to every kind of blackjack player, with side bets, native dealers, and innovative new ways to play across a broad array of tables.
+Outcomes on these are pure luck!
+With our live blackjack guide, you can have an in-depth view of how to play the game!

 Although blackjack has no known origin, researchers believe it was first played in France under the name ‘vingt-et-un’, meaning ‘twenty and one’.
 It is believed the game derived from popular French dealer-led card games at the time, chemin de fer and French Ferme.

 The name ‘blackjack’ initially came about when French colonists introduced the game to US gambling houses in the 1800s.
 Players were offered bonus payouts for a hand with an ace of spades and a blackjack (either jack of clubs or jack of spades).
 As the game became more popular in the US, the name stuck.
+Today, you can play the popular card game in online casino spheres where their classic and live versions are always reminding players of the authentic blackjack game in casinos.

 What is Blackjack?